itmayziii/eslint-plugin-standard-typescript/README.md

 ## Usage

-Add `standard-typescript` to the extends section of your ESLint configuration file.
+Add `plugin:standard-typescript/recommended` to the extends section of your ESLint configuration file.

 ```json
 {